nikitavoloboev/data/life/journaling.md

 Journaling my thoughts and experiences has been my most impactful and healthy habit I started doing in life.

-I once used [Day One](http://dayoneapp.com) is my digital life journal.
+I once used [Day One](http://dayoneapp.com) as my digital life journal.
 However recently I started to journal and share my experiences publicly in [looking back](../looking-back/looking-back.md).

 I started with journaling by writing [Day Evaluations](https://medium.com/@nikitavoloboev/day-evaluations-5706f31c9c5e#.m4lw1eo32), evaluating my day and noting interesting and memorable things that have happened to me during the day.